vespCV/vespcv/README.md

 6. **Test the system**
    - For testing purposes, you can use the [insect slider](test/InsectSlider.m4v) to simulate different insect detections.
 Play the video on your computer monitor or smartphone in front of the camera as a mockup for real insects.
 This setup allows you to evaluate the system's response to various scenarios and ensures accurate hornet detection.

+7. **Make space on SD**
+   - The saved images, log files, and YOLO training files can be deleted all at once by removing the `data` folder.
+   - When you restart the application, these folders will be created automatically

 ### Tips for Best Results
 - Ensure the camera has a clear view of the area you want to monitor